svof/svof/Developer readme.md

-    bin/                                 = preprocessed files + Lua libraries bin/notify                           = LuaNotify library for signal processing bin/pl                               = Penlight library for a miscellany of useful features, cut=down version bin/default_prios                    = default priorities for Svof
+    bin/                                 = preprocessed files + Lua libraries bin/notify                           = LuaNotify library for signal processing bin/pl                               = Penlight library for a miscellany of useful features, cut-down version bin/default_prios                    = default priorities for Svof
     bin/*.lua                            = pre-processed Lua files - don't edit these, but the raw-svo.*.lua ones instead. doc/                                 = documentation in Sphinx.
-    output/                              = storage location for build systems own svo/                             = your own Svof that your Mudlet profile loads svo template/                        = tempalte folder containing things that need to be packed up into the final Svof compile.lua                          = pulls Svof files together into one big one that can be loaded in, used by generate.lua file.lua                             = Lua library with basic file functions, used by generate.lua luapp.lua                            = Lua preprocessing libraries, allows compile-time modification of Lua code - helps with some of the monotonous and repeating functions
+    output/                              = storage location for build systems own svo/                             = your own Svof that your Mudlet profile loads svo template/                        = template folder containing things that need to be packed up into the final Svof compile.lua                          = pulls Svof files together into one big one that can be loaded in, used by generate.lua file.lua                             = Lua library with basic file functions, used by generate.lua luapp.lua                            = Lua preprocessing libraries, allows compile-time modification of Lua code - helps with some of the monotonous and repeating functions